agravier/agravier.github.io/_posts/2018-05-08-AI-Grant-Project.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Kqsx2f8xfls?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
 </div>

-In this post, I'll introduce my AI grant submission for Spring 2018.
+In this post, I introduce my AI grant submission for Spring 2018.

 It has been a few years since I have done research in AI or robotics.
 I am still partial to embodiment, and I have been learning about different